 2. Colorado

 Although Colorado used to only see a few stray moose wander into the state, in 1978, wildlife managers arranged for the first transplant of 12 moose in Colorado’s North Park region.
-Today the population is thriving, with almost 3,000 moose statewide.
+Today the population is thriving, with almost 3,000 moose statewide and with the population stable, moose hunting is now permitted in the state.
 You can find them in riparian areas, in sagebrush, and above timberline high in the mountains.

 3. Connecticut